mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 In most cases, data collected by the mParticle SDK is sent to mParticle and then forwarded on to an integration partner server-to-server.
 However, in cases where a server-to-server integration cannot support all required functionality for an integration, an embedded kit can be used instead.

 <aside class="notice">A kit is a client-side wrapper of an integration’s SDK.
-Some kits (e.g. Appsflyer, Apptentive, Branch, Braze) will forward data directly to the integration partner from your client application.
+Some kits (e.g. AppsFlyer, Apptentive, Branch, Braze) will forward data directly to the integration partner from your client application.
 </aside>

 You can learn which integrations are kits for a given SDK here: